Up Close with the Canon FD 50mm f/3.5 Macro Lens (Review)

 Amazon eBay

-The Canon Extension Tube FD 25 is required to reach life size magnification.
-The lens alone will only go to 1:2.
-With the Canon macro lens FD extension tube attached, the lens will not be able to focus to infinity.
+The Canon Extension Tube FD 25 or bellows is required to reach life size magnification.
+When attached, the lens won’t be able to focus to infinity.

 Canon FD adapters are easily found for any mirrorless camera system.
 You should have no trouble finding adapters for the Nikon Z, Canon R, Fuji X, Sony E, Micro 4/3, or Leica L-mount.